adriandarian/spectra/website/guide/environment.md

 1. Go to [Atlassian Account Settings](https://id.atlassian.com/manage-profile/security/api-tokens)
 2. Click **Create API token**
-3. Give it a descriptive name (e.g., "md2jira CLI")
+3. Give it a descriptive name (e.g., "spectra CLI")
 4. Copy the token immediately (you won't see it again)

 ::: tip Token Best Practices
-- Create a dedicated token for md2jira
+- Create a dedicated token for spectra
 - Use a descriptive name for auditing
 - Rotate tokens periodically (every 90 days)
 - Revoke tokens when no longer needed